 *Hess, Richard S., and M. Daniel Carroll R., eds.
 Family in the Bible: Exploring Customs, Culture, and Context.
 Baker, 2003.
 Unique examination of the family in each of the major sections of the Bible.

 Klingbeil, Gerald A. Bridging the Gap: Ritual and Ritual Texts in the Bible.
 BBRS 1.
 Eisenbrauns, 2007.
 Thorough Evangelical introduction to Old Testament rituals with application to Christian faith and practice.

 Satterthwaite, Philip E., Richard S. Hess, and Gordon J. Wenham, eds.
 The Lord’s Anointed: Interpretation of Old Testament Messianic Texts.
 Baker and Paternoster, 1995.
 A current assessment of the exegesis of key Old Testament texts.

 Ahlström, Gösta W. The History of Ancient Palestine from the Palaeolithic Period to Alexander’s Conquest.
 With a contribution by G. O. Rollefson.
 Edited by D. Edelman.
 JSOT Supplement Series 146.
 Sheffield Academic Press, 1993.
 The most up-to-date of the major histories of ancient Israel though affected by the author’s unconventional opinions and perspectives.

 Bright, J. A History of Israel.
-3rd ed.
-Westminster, 1981.
+4th ed.
+Westminster John Knox, 2000.
 Standard of the last generation, heir of the Albright school.

 Dever, William G. What Did the Biblical Writers Know and When Did They Know It?
 What Archaeology Can Tell Us about the Reality of Ancient Israel.
 Eerdmans, 2001.
 Polemical but useful survey of biblical historiography and postmodern interpretations.